lekrsu/shfw-walkthrough/README.md

 <p align="center">
   <img src="images/current.gif" width="75%" alt="Ant bms gif showing current use ">
+  <center>Example of what I_total of 42A actually looks on a flat road while requesting 30A torque, 30A flux.</center>
 </p>

 #### Upcoming Features
 *To clarify, none of these features mentioned below are in any way guaranteed to be kept in the final release or guaranteed to be kept working the way described below.*

 - Acceleration boost, more torque for low speeds.